Winner, Best Tabletop Game 2018 – Dreamhack Atlanta

 It is the near future; Earth.
 Years ago, scientists successfully constructed the Belief Engine, a machine that warps reality based on peoples’ strongly held beliefs.
 The machine was turned on for testing, but it proved too sensitive: widespread belief in the depravity of man and fears of social collapse suddenly took on the full force of objective fact, and science skepticism rendered the Engine’s creators helpless to intervene.
 Without resort to a shared external reality, civilization crumbled like a sand castle in the tide.

 Evocative.
 Bizarre.
 Horrifying.
-Our art style is inspired in part by the works of Zdzisław Beksiński–here are just a few of the dozens of pieces of original art we’ve already produced for the game:
+Our art style is inspired in part by the works of Zdzisław Beksiński.
+Here is a sampling of some of the original art you will find in the game:

 How does it play?